-A developer also has to disclose the following information at the first meeting of the OC:
+A developer must also disclose the following information at the first meeting of the owners corporation:

-- any relationship the developer has with the OC manager
+- any relationship the developer has with the owners corporation manager

-- any immediate or future financial transactions that will, or will foreseeably, arise out of the relationship between the developer and the OC manager
+- any immediate or future financial transactions that will, or will foreseeably, arise out of the relationship between the developer and the owners corporation manager

-- any specific benefits which the developer will receive as a result of their relationship with the OC Manager
+- any specific benefits which the developer will receive as a result of their relationship with the owners corporation manager

-The OC must keep minutes of the first meeting for posterity, containing at least the following information:
+The owners corporation must keep minutes of the first meeting for posterity, containing at least the following information:

 - the date, time and place of the meeting